Benchmark in surveying

 An industry benchmark’s added value lies in the fact that it allows companies to see how they compare against competitors.
 Organisations can see how they fair against the industry as a whole, and see if they are on par with industry standards.
 Detailed analysis can help highlight specific industry and workforce trends.

 The major criticisms of industry benchmarks revolve around the composition of them.
 It is often useful to ask what is included in the benchmark and, which of your competitors are included.
 Considering the number of employee survey providers, the likelihood of having all major competitors in one benchmark is very small.
-Furthermore, the probability that a competitor’s questionnaire differs to yours is very high and as such, the benchmark won’t be 100% comparable.
+Furthermore, the probability that a competitor’s questionnaire differs to yours is very high and as such, the benchmark in surveying won’t be 100% comparable.

 Country benchmarks act as a great reference point to see how each branch is doing compared to their countrymen and women.
 Further, it provides valuable information and insight into how a country generally perceives itself and what the nationwide scores are.